Spencer Davis (racing driver)

-Spencer Scott Davis (born November 29, 1998) is an American professional stock car racing driver and team owner, who last competed part-time in the ARCA Menards Series West, driving the No. 42 Chevrolet SS for Cook Racing Technologies and part-time in the ARCA Menards Series East, driving the No. 63 Chevrolet SS for Spraker Racing Enterprises.
-He also competes part-time in the Whelen Modified Tour.
-He previously competed in the NASCAR Craftsman Truck Series, last driving the No. 04 Ford F-150 for Roper Racing.
+Spencer Scott Davis (born November 29, 1998) is an American professional stock car racing driver and team owner.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota Tundra TRD Pro for Tricon Garage, He has previously competed in the ARCA Racing Series and the NASCAR Whelen Modified Tour.

 Racing career

 Early years

 Davis began to race in the go-kart ranks when he was six years old.
 From there, he progressed into late model cars and trucks.
 He won many championships around the Southeast United States.
 In 2014, aged 15, Davis ran the full NASCAR Whelen Southern Modified Tour schedule with backing from Coors Light.
 He ran a partial schedule in both the Southern Modified Tour and the main NASCAR Whelen Modified Tour in 2015 while also driving a partial NASCAR K&N Pro Series West schedule.

 Developmental series

 After finding limited success in modifieds, Davis transitioned to the NASCAR K&N Pro Series East in 2015, driving for NTS Motorsports.
 After a restricted schedule that year, he found a ride with Ranier Racing with MDM for the 2016 season.
 Davis found victory lane for the first time at Dominion Raceway in May of that year.
 The deal with Ranier eventually collapsed, and Davis spent the remainder of the year driving for his family team, Jefferson Pitts Racing and Hattori Racing Enterprises.
 He was also named to the 2016–2017 NASCAR Next class.

 On February 11, 2017, Davis signed with Venturini Motorsports to run seven ARCA Racing Series events in 2017 after testing with the team at Daytona International Speedway.
 His first race was at Talladega Superspeedway.
 After scoring a top-five in his first race, Davis found the top ten in three of his other six starts.
 He also ran premier late model events.

 Balancing a NASCAR Camping World Truck Series schedule in 2018, Davis wound up running a partial schedule in the K&N East for Danny Watts Racing, which operated in conjunction with Rette Jones Racing.
 Expanding on that, Davis and RJR announced a full K&N East slate for 2019.
-At World Wide Technology Raceway in August, Davis earned his first win with RJR and first in three-plus years, passing Sam Mayer on a late green-white-checkered restart.
+At World Wide Technology Raceway in August, Davis earned his first win with RJR and first in three-plus years, passing Sam Mayer on a late green–white–checkered finish restart.